Playing for Keeps: Keys to Running a Keeper League

 By definition, a keeper league allows owners to carry NFL players over from one year to the next.

 A keeper league is in many ways the antithesis to DFS, where owners only project one week at a time.
 In a keeper league, a long-term outlook in terms of strategy and team-building becomes paramount to sustaining success.

 The unique experience of a keeper league is the closest most of us will ever get to being an NFL GM.
-You get to put all of your years of fantasy knowledge to use scouting players, outwitting opponents, and balancing the short and long term benefits of each player on your roster.
-Keeper leagues are more work, but also more fun than any other fantasy format because of the level of detail and investment involved.
+You get to put all your years of fantasy knowledge to use scouting players, outwitting opponents, and balancing the short- and long-term benefits of each player on your roster.
+Keeper leagues are more work, but also more fun than other fantasy formats because of the level of detail and investment involved.

 If you only have three or four players to keep from your roster, you have to be particularly deft in deciding which players are not only vital to your current team, but also have enough long-term value to warrant hanging on to.

 You also have to decide who might be available in the draft, as typically, all released players become draft-eligible, along with the new NFL rookies.

 The keeper format seems simple enough but you'll have many interesting decisions to make during the process.